in-toto/specification/roadmap-reviews/2020/review_1_august_19.md

-# ROADMAP update (Q1)
+# ROADMAP review (End of August '19)

-We've reached the first quarter of our 2020 roadmap, and we are due a review of our activities.
+We've reached the end of the first evaluation period for our 2020 roadmap, and we are due a review of our activities.
 Here's a rundown of what has happened in the scope of the in-toto project's [ROADMAP](https://github.com/in-toto/docs/blob/master/ROADMAP.md) for this year.